Why jury duty is important

 You must be a resident of Genesee County.

-You must be 18 years or age, or older
+You must be 18 years of age or older

 You must not have been convicted of a felony

-In the State of Michigan, no one is automatically exempt from jury duty – everyone who meets the above qualifications is eligible.
-The Jury Board staff is always happy to discuss any condition or scheduling problem you may have which would make your attendance impossible.
-Please contact the Jury Board as soon as possible in order to discuss Jury Duty.
+In the State of Michigan no one is automatically exempt from jury duty.
+Everyone who meets the above qualifications is eligible.
+We are eligible for jury duty every twelve months.
+The Jury Board staff is always happy to discuss any conditions or scheduling problems you may have which would make your attendance difficult.

 What kinds of cases are heard in Circuit Court?

-Circuit Court trials include all civil matters for money damages over $25,000, such as medical malpractice and product liability, all felony/criminal cases and all Probate, Juvenile, Family Court matters.
+Circuit Court handles all civil matters for money damages over $25,000, such as medical malpractice and product liability, felony/criminal cases, family court cases, juvenile cases and probate jury trials.

 Does my employer have to pay me while I am on jury duty?